-Many manufacturer's coupons can also be used with a store incentive or offer — like "$5 off instantly when you purchase five participating products."
-And when you combine these multiple savings, you can potentially save 70 percent to 90 percent, or even run into free items, said Elledge.
+Many manufacturer coupons for food can also be used with a store incentive or offer.
+And when you combine these multiple savings, you can potentially save 70 to 90 percent, or even run into free items, said Elledge.

 25. Use Apps to Find Savings

-Sometimes, technology is the best bet to locate the best deals, which isn’t always an easy task.
+Sometimes, technology is your best bet to locate the best deals, which isn’t always an easy task.

 Jill Cataldo, founder of the nationally syndicated newspaper column “Super-Couponing Tips,” recommends Flipp — a free app that gathers all of the store circulars in your area in one easy-to-use space.